vaibhav90/geospatial-precipitation-pipeline/README.md

 # Total Precipitation Data Processing and Query Pipeline

-This project aims to process and query global precipitation data using a geospatial indexing method (H3) for efficient queries based on both time and location.
+This project aims to process and query global precipitation data (Year 2022) from ARCO ERA5 using a geospatial indexing method (H3) for efficient queries based on both time and location.
+The project will show share how one can productionize such a data processing pipeline and make it scalable for large-scale data processing on a resource-constrained environment.

 ## 1. Machine Configuration

+I have the following Linux-box setup for this project.
-This project is running on the following machine configuration.
-The choice of this setup was primarily based on availability and to explore the challenges of handling large-scale data processing in a resource-constrained environment:
+The choice of this setup was primarily based on availability and to explore the challenges of handling large-scale data processing in a resource-constrained environment.
+The machine configuration is as follows:

 - **Operating System**: Ubuntu Linux 24.04 LTS
 - **Virtual Machine Type**: Standard D16ads v5